lykmapipo/MoneyJS/README.md

 Nodejs library to represent monetary amounts.

-Instances of Money are immutable and each arithmetic operation will return a new instance of the money object.
+*Note: Instances of Money are immutable and each arithmetic operation will return a new instance of the money object.*

 ## Installation
 ```sh